The AME3 Rules

 - The Enterprise Product represents the combined result of work of the entire Enterprise.
 It includes the Products from all Arenas and results from all other units not yet operating within AME3.

-- The term ‘Enterprise Product’ is synonymous with the phrase ‘all products and services offered or are in preperation to be offered by the enterprise’.
+- The term ‘Enterprise Product’ is synonymous with the phrase ‘all products and services offered or are in preparation to be offered by the enterprise’.

 Tournament